tyconsulting/blog.tyang.github.io/_posts/2017/2017-04-26-using-postman-invoking-azure-resource-management-apis.md

 <a href="http://blog.tyang.org/wp-content/uploads/2017/04/image-6.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2017/04/image_thumb-6.png" alt="image" width="369" height="197" border="0" /></a>

-<strong>Step 3: Configure Authorization in Postman.</strong>
+**Step 3: Configure Authorization in Postman.**

 In Postman, enter an URI for an ARM REST API call, in this example, I’ll use the OMS REST API to retrieve a list of workspaces.
-Here’s the URI I’m using: <strong>https://management.azure.com/subscriptions/<span style="background-color: #ffff00;">{subscription id}</span>/providers/microsoft.operationalinsights/workspaces?api-version=2015-03-20 </strong>
+Here’s the URI I’m using: **https://management.azure.com/subscriptions/_{subscription id}_/providers/microsoft.operationalinsights/workspaces?api-version=2015-03-20**

 Make sure the HTTP method is set to "GET", and then click on Authorization.
 For the "Type" drop down list, select OAuth 2.0